GTPB/PPB17/day2/1-PythonPrograms/PythonStructureModulesImport.md

 ## The Python structure - Vocabulary, tips and comments

 - Python code can be written in two different "containers":
-  - Interactive interpreter
+  - Interactive interpreter (not permanent)
-  - Modules or programs
+  - Modules or programs (permanent)

 - The content of a module can be used in a script (or in a different module) by importing the module